 - Hospital costs

 Nipple Correction Surgery Candidates

 Although it is painless, nipple inversion can be a distressing condition that can affect self-esteem by making the breasts look distorted.
 It may also be an issue for women who are trying to breastfeed.
 This is because the baby may not be able to latch on to flat or inverted nipples to draw the milk out of the breasts.
 The ideal nipple correction candidates would therefore include those who are:

 Nipple inversion can affect patients to different extents.
 There are different grades of nipple inversion depending on its severity.
-Your surgeon will examine you during your consultation to determine which grade of nipple inversion you have.
+The surgeon will examine the patient during the consultation to determine which grade of nipple inversion there is.
 The 3 grades are as follows: